kiariealexn/kiariealexn.github.io/index.md

 title: "Portfolio & Resume"
 classes: wide
 ---
-## ** Aspiring Developer | Cybersecurity Enthusiast | Economics Graduate **
+## ** Aspiring Developer |Cybersecurity Enthusiast| Economics Graduate **

 ---

 ## 👔 Professional Summary

-Technical University of Kenya graduate with a Bachelor of Arts in Economics, bringing a unique blend of financial acumen and IT expertise.
+A Bachelor of Arts in Economics graduate, bringing a unique blend of financial acumen and IT expertise.
 Certified in AWS Cloud Practitioner, CCNA, and Ethical Hacking.
 Currently transitioning into software development with a focus on web technologies and cybersecurity.
 Experienced in finance, IT operations, and customer relations, with a passion for building secure, scalable solutions.

 ---